selina603/mktcontent/solutions/global-customer/faq.md

 Please refer to China Cloud Policies and Laws in [Policies](/solutions/global-customer/envisioning/explore/policies/) for details.
 </br>

-## How can I have a direct network connectivity between China Azure and my on premise resources?
+## How can I have a direct network connectivity between Azure China and my on premise resources?

 Please refer to Global Connectivity and Interoperability in [Performance](/solutions/global-customer/planning/guidance/performance/) for details.
 </br>

-## How can I on-board my internet services in China Azure?
+## How can I on-board my internet services in Azure China?

 Please refer to Onboarding with 21Variant in [Partners](/solutions/global-customer/onboarding/explore/partners/) for details.
 </br>